avonarnim/CBOW_skipgram/REPORT.md

 - 3rd most-likely word --> MR = 3
 - 500th most-likely word --> MR = 500
 - 3000th most-likely word --> MR = 3000.
   One aspect of these metrics that can underevaluate model performance is the fact that certain semantic categories like "capitals" will undoubtely have very low model performance because the texts we assess are generally non-information based and therefore will not have geographic information presented very often.
 This - when factored into the overall semantic accuracy - lowers the score beyond what is (arguably) fair.

+## Fixes

+Note: after reviewing the completed homework, I realized that I was inappropriately applying a softmax on the outputs of the model's FC layer, which in turn causes the loss function (which expects logits and performs its own sigmoid operation) to be operating on top of probability distributions.
+This (at the minimum) causes learning to be extremely slow.

+After getting rid of the softmax, the model began learning better.
+After 5 epochs, the MRR for semantic relations increased from 0.0022 to 0.0028 and the MR shrunk from 457 to 356.
+The MRR for syntactic relations increased from 0.0010 to 0.0024 and the MR shrunk from 1048 to 425.

+Further, the training loss shrunk to 0.2537, and the validation loss shrunk to 0.0514.